sezerp/BADB109261/README.md

 **Important** The docker on Windows work only on Professional and Ultimate version due to not supported Hyper-V technology on Windows Home Edition

-After installation Docker Desktop and DockerComposer go to terminal change directory to [./docker](./docker)
+After installation Docker Desktop and DockerComposer go to terminal and change directory to [./docker](./docker)
 ```bash
 cd docker
 ```